-Identifying and understanding the link between system conditions and welfare inequalities in children’s social care services Children’s social care systems and inequalities study Identifying and understanding the link between system conditions and welfare inequalities in children’s social care services FunderNuffield Foundation Value£263,652 Project Team Dr Rick Hood, Kingston and St Georges Professor Paul Bywaters, University of Huddersfield Mr Allie Goldacre, Kingston and St Georges Dr Sarah Gorin, Kingston and St Georges Project Objectives To identify the characteristics of local authorities, neighbourhoods, and individuals that are associated with particular pathways of intervention for children receiving children’s social care services.
+Identifying and understanding the link between system conditions and welfare inequalities in children’s social care services Children’s social care systems and inequalities study Identifying and understanding the link between system conditions and welfare inequalities in children’s social care services FunderNuffield Foundation Value£317,659 Project Team Professor Rick Hood, Kingston and St Georges Professor Paul Bywaters, University of Huddersfield Mr Allie Goldacre, Kingston and St Georges Dr Sarah Gorin, Kingston and St Georges Project Objectives To identify the characteristics of local authorities, neighbourhoods, and individuals that are associated with particular pathways of intervention for children receiving children’s social care services.
 To understand from the perspective of practitioners and managers why there might be different patterns of demand and provision in their own services and in the sector as a whole.
 To use the empirical findings to understand the link between system conditions and welfare inequalities in children’s social care.
 To engage with professionals, policy makers, politicians and the public in order to disseminate the study’s findings and promote a holistic understanding of performance that takes into account the social context of intervention.
-Outcomes and Impact Expected outcomes from this study include theory-building, capacity-building, influence on systems design, and contribution to policy debates in children’s social care.
+Outcomes and Impact The outcomes from this study include theory-building, capacity-building, influence on systems design, and contribution to policy debates in children’s social care.
 Their overall impact should be to make child welfare services more flexible in the way they meet the needs of children and families, and make sure that new models of provision help to reduce welfare inequalities rather than exacerbating them.
-Theory-building – this study will examine some of the potential causes of child welfare inequalities and contribute to theoretical knowledge in this field.
-Capacity building – this study will build capacity in participating agencies, as well as in organisations involved in the dissemination and engagement process, in the use and interpretation of management data.
-Influence on systems design – the findings will contribute towards innovation and new ways of delivering children’s social care by pointing to systemic changes that might help reduce inequalities in provision.
-Contribution to policy debates – the findings will contribute to a specific strand in the debate on child welfare inequalities, namely the way in which policy prescriptions shape institutional priorities and organisational structures in children’s social care.
-This study will help to foreground a systems perspective for planning and implementing change.
+Theory-building – this study examined some of the potential causes of child welfare inequalities and contributed to theoretical knowledge in this field.
+Capacity building – this study provided additional capacity to participating agencies to understand and interpret their administrative data.
+Influence on systems design – the findings contributed towards innovation in delivering children’s social care by providing evidence of systemic changes needed to reduce inequalities in provision.
+Contribution to policy debates – the findings contributed to a specific strand in the debate on child welfare inequalities, namely the way in which policy prescriptions shape institutional priorities and organisational structures in children’s social care.
+This study also helped to foreground a systems perspective for planning and implementing change.
 Publications Screen, ration and churn : demand management and the crisis in children’s social care.
 Demand management is making problems worse for local authorities under pressure.
 Exploring drivers of demand for child protection services in an English local authority.
-Project Report Full report Executive summary Research briefing Further Information For a brief overview of the project see the project summary.
+Beyond the toxic trio: exploring demand typologies in children’s social care Project Report Full report: Systemic conditions and welfare inequalities in children’s social care Executive summary Research briefing The social gradient in children’s social care As an extension of the main study, a detailed analysis of the national datasets for children’s social care was carried out in partnership with Ofsted.
+This work aimed to build a national picture of welfare inequalities in CSC, focusing on the factors influencing the social gradient but also seeking evidence of its effect on outcomes for children.
+Full report: The social gradient in children’s social care Executive summary Research briefing Further Information For a brief overview of the project see the project summary.
 We would be very happy to talk to interested colleagues and groups about this research.
 The team also discuss the research on the Community Care blog: Why are children treated unequally by social care services?
-For more information, or to be added to our Stakeholders Mailing List, please contact Dr Rick Hood.
-Related Projects This project builds on the findings of two independently conducted studies.
+For more information, please contact Professor Rick Hood.
+Related Projects This project built on the findings of two independently conducted studies.
 The first is the Child Welfare Inequalities Project.
 Also funded by the Nuffield Foundation, the main objective of this project was to detail the relationship of deprivation, policy and other factors to inequalities in key child welfare intervention rates through separate and comparative studies in the four UK countries.
 The second study was an analysis of patterns of demand and provision in children’s social care, using a combination of aggregated datasets and performance indicators for all local authorities in England.